 Here are the 5 top fitness benefits of boxing training:

 Full-body workout with boxing training

 Even if you are not boxing to compete and win a knockout, improving your boxing skills comes with increasing the power behind your punches and kicks.
 Mastering the correct technique behind a jab or upper cut requires many repeats of the same movement and engages both your lower and upper body.
 You need to use your entire body in order to successfully coordinate your movements.
 This makes boxing a great way to increase your overall strength, from the legs to the core and arms.

-Improve your cardio
+Improve your cardio with boxing training

 Cardio is key to a healthy lifestyle and should be a staple feature of your fitness routine.
 Despite its benefits for your heart health and endurance, cardio may also have a reputation for being somewhat boring.
 With many associating it with tedious minutes spent jogging on a treadmill, some may be looking for a more exciting way to fit in their weekly cardio into their schedules.

 Boxing provides just that, moderately working your heart and lungs with all the excitement of punching and kicking.
 It is key to boxing to always stay on your toes and keep moving around in between throws.
 Although you might not be running miles and miles, a few minutes in the ring can already be enough to get you working up a sweat.

 Boxing also engages your flexibility and coordination to combine punches and avoid them.
 When dealing with a moving target, you need to be able to move and react with speed and precision.
 Becoming more coordinated with your body will also help you in other sports and whenever good balance is needed.